-The combination of a detection device (the microphone) and the analysis unit (the software) is called a spectrometer.
-In this respect, your ear is a spectrometer as it detects acoustical waves and (in combination with your brain) converts them into meaningful information – the sound you hear.
+The combination of a detection device and analysis unit is called a spectrometer.
+In this respect, your ear is a spectrometer as it detects acoustical waves and, in collaboration with your brain, converts them into meaningful information – the sound you hear.

-Another simple example for a spectrometer is your eye.
-It converts the interaction of visible electromagnetic radiation (e.g. the sunlight) with any object (e.g. a tree) into a meaningful picture that will be visualized by your brain.
-Your eye actually is a high-performance spectrometer as it analyzes millions of optical information in a second.
+Another example could be the human eye.
+It converts the interaction of visible electromagnetic radiation with an object, like the interaction of sunlight with a tree, into a meaningful picture that can be visualized by your brain.

 The meaning of wavelength in spectroscopy

-However, it is limited to the visible part of the electromagnetic spectrum.
-What your eye “spectrometer” actually does is to split up the receiving light (which is a superposition of many colors) into the three fundamental colors red, green and blue.
-This allows your brain (the analysis unit) to identify the colors of the object you are looking at.
+As you might have guessed, our eye is limited to the visible part of the electromagnetic spectrum.
+What your eye does is split up the incoming light, which consists of many colors, into the three fundamental colors: red, green, and blue.
+This allows your brain to identify the colors of the object you are looking at.

 Each color is mathematically represented by a wavelength number.
-The wavelength number is defined as the distance between two consecutive peaks of an electromagnetic wave traveling in space (similar to the distance between peak values of a wave in a lake when you throw a stone into it).
+The wavelength number is defined as the distance between two consecutive peaks of an electromagnetic wave traveling in space.

-For example, blue color has a wavelength in the range of 450 nm, green around 600 nm and red at roughly 700 nm.
-Your eye can detect wavelengths in the range from ~400 to ~780 nm, also commonly called the visible range (VIS).
-If all wavelengths in that range exist at the same time in the radiation your eye receives, you will see white light.
+For example, blue color has a wavelength of around 450 nanometers, green around 600 nm and red roughly 700 nm.
+Your eye can detect wavelengths in the range of ~400 to ~780 nm, which is commonly called the visible range (VIS).
+If your eye were to receive all of the radiation in that range at once, you would only see white light.

-This part of the spectrum cannot be seen by your eye but can be made visible by technical spectrometer instruments.
-Thus, spectroscopy relies on the ability to construct technical instruments which are capable of detecting electromagnetic radiation in the wavelength range of interest with sufficient sensitivity and accuracy.
+This part of the spectrum cannot be seen by your eye but can be made visible using a technical spectrometer.

 The 4 steps of spectroscopic measurements